Passwords might be your greatest security weakness.

-Creating and maintaining effective passwords is challenging because:
+Creating and maintaining effective passwords is challenging for three core reasons:

 - We're expected to memorize all of our passwords

-- Attackers have automation and sophisticated strategies to attack password databases or online accounts.
+- Attackers have automation and strategies to attack password databases or online accounts

-Passwords and password management are a pain.
+Passwords and password management are challenging.
 We’ve all used a password too similar to the previous one or chosen the name of a loved one as a password.
-We’ve maybe even felt that adding a ‘1’ at the end of the password would confuse an attacker (it won’t!).
+We’ve maybe even felt that adding a number to the end of the password would confuse an attacker (it won’t!).

 Despite advancements that have made authentication technology like biometrics possible, they have other implementation challenges.
 Until those tools are ubiquitous, passwords are here for the foreseeable future.

-Until then, password managers are the better solution.
+For now, password managers are the superior solution.

 What is a password manager?

 A password manager is an application or mobile app to help secure and simplify your life when it comes to passwords.
-These apps have two primary jobs:
+These tools have two primary jobs:

-- It helps you create and securely store “hard to guess” passwords, thus lowering the risk of various attacks such as password spraying.
+- It helps you create and securely store “hard to guess” passwords

 Using a password manager will simplify your life, not complicate it.
 It's true that another app is yet another thing to manage.
 However, most people find these tools easy to use over time and are relieved not to have to track all this sensitive data themselves.